Atsunai Station: History

-Atsunai Station opened on 25 December 1903.

-With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the Hokkaido Railway Company (JR Hokkaido).
+The station opened on 25 December 1903 as a station on the Hokkaidō Kansetsu Tetsudō.
+It was transferred to the Ministry of Railways on 1 April 1905.
+Following the privatization of the Japanese National Railways on 1 April 1987, the station came under the control of JR Hokkaido.

 Future plans

 In June 2023, this station was selected to be among 42 stations on the JR Hokkaido network to be slated for abolition owing to low ridership.

+Passenger statistics

+In fiscal 2024, the station was used by under 10 passengers daily.

+Surrounding area

+The station is located in the hamlet of Atsunai.